Isaac Paredes Preview, Player Props: Rays vs. Mariners

-Isaac Paredes, with a slugging percentage of .317 in his past 10 games -- including two home runs -- will be in action for the Tampa Bay Rays versus the Seattle Mariners, with George Kirby on the hill, September 8 at 6:40 PM ET.
+Isaac Paredes, with a slugging percentage of .439 in his past 10 games -- including three home runs -- will be in action for the Tampa Bay Rays against the Seattle Mariners, with Bryan Woo on the mound, September 9 at 4:05 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Mariners.
+He racked up three hits (going 3-for-4 with a home run and two RBI) in his most recent game against the Mariners.

 Isaac Paredes Game Info & Props vs. the Mariners